gvwilson/thirdbit/src/fiction/cherne/index.md

 been born, the surviving bats fly west until they fall exhausted into the ocean to drown.

-Many of Cherne's clouds spend their winters in the northern Brumosos, grazing on ice and snow among the mountain peaks.
+Many of Cherne's clouds spend their winters in the northern Churyas, grazing on ice and snow among the mountain peaks.
 In the spring, the herds migrate west to Plangentia, or south to Barra Bantang, where they join with others from the central and southern mountains in bringing monsoon rains to Thind.
 Their only natural predators are the lightnings that dwell among Cherne's highest peaks.

-The region east of Ensworth in the Brumosos' foothills is called the Blight.
+The region east of Loghan in the Churyas' foothills is called the Blight.
 The Pilot Angels used the great, still lake in its center as a dumping ground for used and wasted magic.
 Since their fall, that magic has seeped out into the lands around the lake.
 Time runs differently in the Blight, and the land itself